kfjahnke/envutil/README.md

-      --twine_density DENSITY        increase tap count of an 'automatic' twining filter --twine_sigma SIGMA            use a truncated gaussian for the twining filter (default: don't) --twine_threshold THR          discard twining filter taps below this threshold parameters for lookup with OpenImageIO (with --itp -1):
+      --twine_density DENSITY        increase tap count of an 'automatic' twining filter --twine_sigma SIGMA            use a truncated gaussian for the twining filter (default: don't) --twine_threshold THR          discard twining filter taps below this threshold
-      --tsoptions KVLIST             OIIO TextureSystem Options: coma-separated key=value pairs --swrap WRAP                   OIIO Texture System swrap mode --twrap WRAP                   OIIO Texture System twrap mode --mip MIP                      OIIO Texture System mip mode --interp INTERP                OIIO Texture System interp mode --stwidth EXTENT               swidth and twidth OIIO Texture Options --stblur EXTENT                sblur and tblur OIIO Texture Options --conservative YESNO           OIIO conservative_filter Texture Option - pass 0 or 1 parameters for mounted (or facet) image input (one or several):
-      --facet IMAGE PROJECTION HFOV YAW PITCH ROLL load oriented non-environment source image

-The input can be either a lat/lon environment image (a.k.a. 'full spherical' or 'full equirect' or '360X180 degree panorama') - or a 'cubemap' - a set of six square images in rectilinear projection showing the view to the six cardinal directions (left, right, up, down, front, back).
-The cubemap can be provided as a single image with the images concatenated vertically, or as six separate images with 'left', 'right' etc. in their - otherwise identical - filenames, which are introduced via a format string.
+Input images can be lat/lon environment images (a.k.a. 'full spherical' or 'full equirect' or '360X180 degree panorama'), 'cubemaps' - a set of six square images in rectilinear projection showing the view to the six cardinal directions (left, right, up, down, front, back), or single images in one of five geometrical projections.
+Cubemaps can be provided as a single image with the images concatenated vertically, or as six separate images with 'left', 'right' etc. in their - otherwise identical - filenames, which are introduced via a format string.
 I've recently added the 'biatan6' projection for cubemaps, which uses an additional in-plane reprojection on the cube faces to make the sampling less distorted - rectilinear images with 90 degrees fov have noticeable 'stretching' towards the edges, which is avoided with biatan6 projection, where there's only slight stretching.
-To process cubemaps stored in this fromat, pass --cbm_prj biatan6, and to store cubemaps in this format, pass --projection biatan6.
+To process cubemaps stored in this format, pass biatan6 as projection.

 envutil only processes sRGB and linear RGB data, the output will be in the same colour space as the input.
 If you use the same format for input and output, this